OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <li>We improved the Service Center error "Invalid call of the [action name] client action of the [screen name] since the latter is not currently active".
 The error now has more details about the action and screen.
 Additionally, the verbosity of the error now depends on the context.
 (RPM-858)</li>
 <li>Fixed a bug where the platform asked a user to login twice when using Integrated Windows Authentication (IWA).
 (RPM-924)</li>
 <li>Fixed issue causing users to get the "Error loading original references" message when loading Modules that consume entities that have at least one attribute whose type is an identifier for an entity that is missing.
 (RPST-1305)</li>
-<li>Improvements to module deletion logging now includes the time it takes for each operation to complete.
+<li>Module deletion logging now includes the time it takes for each operation to complete.
 (RPST-1346)</li>
 <li>Fixed an issue that prevented Scheduler service errors from being registered in Service Center and Event Viewer.
 (RRCT-3554)</li>
 <li>Fixed a Traditional Web App compilation crash that involved Trigger Event node and a type conversion in the Inputs of the Web Block event.
 (RTAFB-3598)</li>
 <li>Fixed app runtime crashes after upgrading to Platform Server version 11.10.0 and later, when accessing Site Properties of a particular set of modules.
 (RTAFB-4142)</li>